Home Sitemap Contact Us

 Bastrop is pro-development.
 We see this moratorium as an opportunity to protect our city and to create a roadmap for responsible development that honors our authentic past and prepares for our sustainable future.

-We’ll analyze our natural geography and the various land-use patterns already in play to create a new set of tools that will preserve authentic Bastrop.
+We’ll use our natural geography and the various land-use patterns already in play to create a new set of tools that will preserve authentic Bastrop.
 These policies will promote geographically-sensitive developments with a variety of housing options, walkable and unique neighborhoods and a diversity of commercial, retail and modern services and amenities.

 The following steps must be completed to apply for an Exception: